minhkhoi0975/JSONSavingSystem/README.md

 * Copy the SavingSystem folder (Assets/Script/SavingSystem) from this repo to your project.

 ## How to Use

+You can have a look at the example script in Assets/Scripts/Samples to see how the saving system is used.
 * Create a SaveData object to store data.
 To add or update an entry in the SaveData object, use the SetValue() method.
 To get the value of an entry, use the GetValue() method.
 * Create a Serializer object to serialize and deserialize data.
 * Use StreamWriter and StreamReader to save/load data to/from a file.